Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/README.md

 ```
 Do this when you are done with this demo.
 Also do this if you encountered an error while running the script, and would like to re-run it.
 It's important to do this clean up before you re-run the script.

-Also note that when you run the deployment script, three files on disk get automatically modified and a two new files created.
-They will show up as "changes not staged for commit" and "untracked files" when running ```git status```, respectively.
+Also note that when you run the deployment script, two files on disk get automatically modified (```AutomotiveApp/Connections.json``` and ```ConnectionURLS.json```).
+They will show up as "changes not staged for commit" when running ```git status```.
 That should not however prevent you from re-running the deployment script after deleting the Azure resource group.

-If you want to bring your git repo to the original state, you will need to run ```git restore``` to revert the changed files and you will need to delete the added files.
+If you want to bring your git repo to the original state, you will need to run ```git restore``` to revert the two changed files.

 ## Deploying Azure resources - deep dive